rozsasarpi/Probabilistic-models/README.md

 # Probabilistic models

 Collection of probabilistic models, e.g. random variables, random processes, for various physical properties.
 The data are based on experiments, observations, and expert judgement.
-Its main focus is civil engineering and structural reliability.
+The main focus is on civil engineering and on structural reliability.
+Feel free to fork this repo and to commit your additions!

 __Motivation:__